YanxunXu/BAREB/README.md

 R CMD install BAREB.tar.gz
 ```

-Note that the package use R package "Rcpp" and "RcppArmadillo"
+Note that the package uses R package "Rcpp" and "RcppArmadillo"

 If this is the first time you use Rcpp, you might find the following link helpful.